 If you think Café Solo is too small, you’ll have to ask for a Café Doble (double espresso).
 If you find it too strong, ask for an Americano (Café Solo with more water added), and finally, if you think none of these is your type, but you still don’t want milk, try a Café Suizo – café solo topped with whipped cream, or a Carajillo – the same Café Solo spiked with brandy or whiskey.

 It took me three trips to Spain to understand the difference between Café Cortado and Café con Leche.
 Actually, at the beginning, I was somehow confused about the term “cortado”, which I thought it could come from the Italian “corto”, which means short, and I first ordered it believing that the waitress will bring me a short espresso.
-Then, I realized that Spanish has nothing to do with the Italian language although I’ve always found them similar, and I got it – Café Cortado is Café Solo with milk.
-But who would have thought that coffee in Spain could be named after the amount of milk added?
+Then, I realized that Spanish and Italian languages are not that similar as I thought, and I finally got it – Café Cortado is Café Solo with milk.
+Who would have thought that coffee in Spain could be named after the amount of milk added?

 Café Cortado is not Café con Leche, it is Café Solo with just a bit of milk, while Café Manchada is a little coffee with a lot of milk, not to mention the variations of coffee in Malaga – so entangled and hard to remember that they will only blur your mind instead of clarifying things.